 - Coconut oil

-Marinate the cleaned fish pieces with number 2 ingredients and keep it aside for 10 minutes.
+- Marinate the cleaned fish pieces with turmeric powder, chilli powder, pepper powder, vinegar and salt.
+Keep it aside for 10 minutes.
 Shallow fry the marinated fish pieces, it should be half cooked only.
 Make sure that fish pieces do not become brown colour.